aws-samples/the-aws-step-functions-workshop/content/module-8/step-3/index.en.md

    ![](/static/img/module-8/list-bucket.png)
    ![](/static/img/module-8/list-bucket-state.png)

-8. Keep **Configuration, Input, Output and Error handling** as it is, however for any API call you can pass the required API parameters.
-Also, take a look at the **Integration type and Definition**.
+8. Click on the S3 action.
+Use the defaults for **Configuration, Input, Output and Error handling**.
+Click the **Definition** button to review the ASL syntax you will generate.

 9. Now click on **Next** and review the generated code.
 Click on **Next** again.